lawsonro3/hfm_integration_demonstration_plan/plan.md

 ## Planningn Team Comments Regarding Feedback received from HFM/ECP Leadership Team on 04 May 2018 (via Spague Email)
 Comments:
-* FTE: 1.03 FTE/year; <span style="color:green"> Response: After discussing, the Integration and Demonstration Planning Team feels that slightly more effort (i.e. FTEs) is needed to accomplish the stated goals and the Gantt chart will be updated accordingly </span>
+* FTE: 1.03 FTE/year;

+Response: After discussing, the Integration and Demonstration Planning Team feels that slightly more effort (i.e. FTEs) is needed to accomplish the stated goals and the Gantt chart will be updated accordingly.

 * The demos and validation studies in this functional area should be with integrated capabilities.
 For example, the ABL-only simulations/validation should be done in the ABL area.
-Please work with other areas to reconcile overlaps. <span style="color:green"> Response: Myra will coordinate with the ABL team to address this comment </span>
+Please work with other areas to reconcile overlaps.

+Response: Myra will coordinate with the ABL team to address this comment

-* Add task on pursuing/developing NDA with Siemens for validation collaboration, or as coordination with related projects. <span style="color:green"> Response: This task has been added to the Gantt chart  </span>
+* Add task on pursuing/developing NDA with Siemens for validation collaboration, or as coordination with related projects.

+Response: This task has been added to the Gantt chart

-* Coordination with the Integration FA in Exawind to ensure both use cases are fully covered is needed. <span style="color:green"> Response: Mike L will coordinate this task with the ECP integration and demonstration planning team  </span>
+* Coordination with the Integration FA in Exawind to ensure both use cases are fully covered is needed.

+Response: Mike L will coordinate this task with the ECP integration and demonstration planning team

 * Past experience suggests modeling lift, drag, and moment forces for the range of airfoils along a wind turbine blade is difficult.
-Coordinate with ECP-Integration/Demonstration and Hybrid RANS-LES to validate the predictive capability for the 2D airfoils along the blade of the final use case. <span style="color:green"> Response: Dave M will include this task in the Gantt chart, either as a new high level task, or as a sub task rolled into the blade resolved modeling task  </span>
+Coordinate with ECP-Integration/Demonstration and Hybrid RANS-LES to validate the predictive capability for the 2D airfoils along the blade of the final use case.

+Response: Dave M will include this task in the Gantt chart, either as a new high level task, or as a sub task rolled into the blade resolved modeling task